Dipta-1999/Dipta-1999/README.md

 - 📫 How to reach me **diptaranjan123@gmail.com**

-- ⚡ Fun fact **i am a person who will push the door even if it says "PULL".
-XD**
+- ⚡ Fun fact **i am a person who always see the dream on eating Luchi Rashogolla XD**

 ## Projects